TCW-lab/singlecell-brain/notebooks/overrepresentation_analysis.md

 gene_background=mods_dt$gname
 ```

-## perform the over-representation test for module Red genes
+## Perform the over-representation test for module Red genes
 Let's do it for one module, e.gg the module 'red'
 The function have 3 required parameter :
 - `querys` : vector of your genes of interest. if is a list of several genes list (of several vector in R language), will perform the test for every vector.